Unpaid Wages Lawyer in Massachusetts

-These are just a few of many different situations that can give rise to unpaid wage claims.
-Regardless of the employer’s motivations for refusing to pay for work performed, the employer’s actions are a violation of both federal and state law and employees have a number of options to pursue to get their money from their delinquent employer.Taking Action for Unpaid Wages
+These are just a few of the many different situations that can give rise to unpaid wage claims.
+Regardless of the employer’s motivations for refusing to pay for work performed, the employer’s actions are a violation of both federal and state law.
+Employees have a number of options that they can pursue to get their money from their delinquent employer.A Look at Massachusetts Wage Laws

 If your employer has not provided your final paycheck or you otherwise have outstanding unpaid wages, you can complete a Wage Complaint and submit it to the Fair Labor Division of the Office of the Attorney General.
 Instructions can be found at Mass.gov and you will need to include on the form the dates of work for which you were not paid; the employer’s complete contact information; a description of the work performed and the location where the work was completed; copies of paystubs; information on when you last demanded payment from your employer; and other details pertinent to the claim.

-You can also file your own lawsuit against an employer 90 days after filing a Wage Complaint with the Fair Labor Division or sooner with permission from the Attorney General’s Office.
+You can also file your own lawsuit against your employer 90 days after filing a Wage Complaint with the Fair Labor Division or sooner with a private right of action letter from the Attorney General’s Office.
 The compensation you may receive in a civil action includes not just money for unpaid wages, but also triple damages and legal fees.